mugiwaras09/Data_Visualization/README.md

-# 📊 Data Analyst Candidate Selection & Data Visualization
+# 📊  Data Visualization  ( Data Analyst & Candidate Selection )

 A Python-based **Data Visualization and Candidate Selection Tool** that processes structured Excel data to identify candidates with **Data Analysis** skills, generate a shortlist of the top 5 matching records, export the results to Excel, and visualize candidate skill information using charts.